 The important distinction is “not necessarily HCP (The HANA Cloud Platform – SAP’s development environment PaaS).
 But SAP is not describing other options in the article SAP S/4HANA Extensibility for Customers and Partners.

-So what you these comments stated was true in the hypothetical sense, but our critique is what SAP is saying in this document, (which we analyze in the article How Accurate is SAP on the Use of the Term Extensible for S/4HANA?
+So what these comments stated was true in the hypothetical sense, but our critique is what SAP is saying in this document (which we analyze in the article How Accurate is SAP on the Use of the Term Extensible for S/4HANA?